karlblum24/variety-jones/README.md

 ## Key Behaviors

 ### DM Pick Flow
 Players DM the bot to submit picks.
-The bot walks them through a 4-step conversation:
-1. Shows available upcoming games with odds
-2. Player selects game(s) by number
-3. Player selects team + pick type (moneyline or spread) — shorthand `ml`, `rl`, `runline` accepted
-4. Player confirms with YES

-Sessions expire after 30 seconds of inactivity.
-Duplicate game picks are blocked.
-Message deduplication prevents double-processing.
+The bot shows the current game slate with moneyline and spread odds.
+Players type picks in free-form: `Yankees ml`, `Braves spread, Cubs ml`.
+Multiple picks can be submitted in one message, comma-separated.
+The bot shows a confirmation summary and the player replies `YES` to confirm.
+Sessions expire after 3 minutes of inactivity.

+### Odds Locking
+Odds are locked at submission time, not at game start. `odds_at_lock` is written to the pick record on insert.
+Players can see their locked odds in the confirmation message and in game start DMs.

 ### Game Start Notifier
 Runs every 60 seconds.
-Finds picks where the game has started but `odds_at_lock` is not yet set.
-Fetches the current closing line from The Odds API, saves it to the pick, and DMs the player with their locked odds and point opportunity.
+Finds picks where the game has started and the player hasn't been notified yet.
+DMs the player with their locked odds and point opportunity for that game.

 ### Daily Grader (5:00 AM ET)
-Queries all picks where `result IS NULL` and `odds_at_lock IS NOT NULL` and game time has passed.
-For each pick, fetches the final score from the MLB Stats API, fuzzy-matches the game by team name and date (tries spring training `gameType=S` first, then regular season `gameType=R`), determines win/loss, calculates points, and updates the pick and weekly scores in Supabase.
+Queries all ungraded picks where the game time has passed.
+For each pick, fetches the final score from the MLB Stats API, fuzzy-matches the game by team name and date (tries spring training `gameType=S` first, then regular season `gameType=R`), determines win/loss/push, calculates points, and updates the pick and weekly scores in Supabase.

 ### Scoreboard (5:05 AM ET)
 Posts a Discord embed to `#scoreboard` with season totals, this week's points, and picks remaining per player.
 Includes a Longest Shot Award tracking the highest-odds winning pick by half-season (split at July 14).
 Also posts once on bot startup.

 ### Preseason Mode
-When `IS_PRESEASON=true`, the weekly 3-pick cap is removed, the scoreboard shows "unlimited" picks remaining, and the game list shows a preseason banner.
-All preseason data is wiped before Opening Day.
+When `IS_PRESEASON=true`, the weekly pick cap is removed, the scoreboard shows "unlimited" picks remaining, and the game list shows a preseason banner.
+Intended for testing before Opening Day.

+### Show My Picks
+User types `my picks`, `picks`, `show my picks`, or `show picks` at any time (including mid-conversation).
+Bot responds with three sections — ⏳ Pending (game hasn't started), 🔒 Locked (game in progress, no result yet), ✅ Completed — plus picks remaining for the week.

+### Cancel a Pick
+User types `cancel`, `cancel pick`, `cancel my pick`, or `cancel a pick`.
+Bot shows a numbered list of pending picks (game hasn't started).
+User selects one and confirms with YES.
+The pick is marked `cancelled = true`, the pick slot is returned, but **the game cannot be picked again that week**.

+### Discord 2000-Character Limit
+Long messages (game slates, pick summaries) are split at logical boundaries into chunks under 1900 characters.
+The first chunk is sent as a reply; subsequent chunks are sent via `message.author.send()`.

 ## Slash Commands